 |

 By 1974 the band consisted of over 30 members and began to take on their first engagements.
-52 years on and the Wirral Pipe Band is still going strong.
-They still meet on a Wednesday evening to continue their progression both personally as musicians and as a band.
-They perform at a wide range of outdoor and indoor events, carnivals, fetes, parades for the Royal British Legion, etc, ie. Remembrance Day.
+60 years on and the Wirral Pipe Band is still going strong.
+We meet every Wednesday evening to continue our progression both personally as musicians and as a band.
+We perform at a wide range of outdoor and indoor events, carnivals, fetes, parades for the Royal British Legion, etc, ie. Remembrance Day.
 We also supply pipers for special occasions, ie. weddings, funerals, Burns Night and New Year's Eve.

 Anyone who is keen to learn is welcome to come to our weekly meetings.